elunna/nerfhack-changelog/README.md

 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters in wizmode (Un)

-## RESOURCE CONTROL AND INTRINSIC NERFS
+## RESOURCE CONTROL AND MECHANIC NERFS

-* Invisibility and see invisible cannot be permanently gained intrinsically (xnh)
-* Telepathy cannot be permanently gained intrinsically
-* Teleportitis cannot be permanently gained intrinsically.
-* Teleport control cannot be permanently gained intrinsically.

 * Conflict negates Elbereth and scare monster protection (Evil)
 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
 * The chance of gaining levels from wraiths has been throttled.
 The chance scales with your level.
 You have an (XP level) in 40 chance of gaining a level from eating a wraith corpse now.
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.
-* Amnesia can make you forget intrinsic telepathy.

 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)
+* Falling down a hole or pit while fumbling (or very low dex) can make you fall on a wielded weapon.
 * Don't allow stunned jumping.
 Confused jumping has a 20% chance to fail (Evil)
-* Intrinsic disintegration res doesn't protect items from disintegration.

 ### Slow Luck timeouts (modified)